 - EFRAG considers that the perspective from which financial statements should be presented needs to be debated and set out in the Conceptual Framework. - In its Discussion Paper Preliminary Views on an improved Conceptual Framework for Financial Reporting: The Reporting Entity, the IASB had included a discussion on what perspective the consolidated financial should be presented.
-Consistent with the Conceptual Framework ED on Phase A: Objectives and Qualitative Characteristics, the DP concluded that the entity perspective is more consistent with the fact that the vast majority of today's business entities engaged in financial reporting have an identity distinct from that of their capital providers. - 36 EFRAG agrees that the approach described as the proprietary perspective may not be a satisfactory perspective to use when preparing general purpose financial reports. - 37 The ED does not clearly articulate whether the IASB has a preference for the entity perspective.
-As noted previously in paragraph 7, the reference to capital providers may lead one to assume that financial statements are drawn up from the perspective of the entity rather than its owners but the wording in the ED is not conclusive. - Accordingly, EFRAG reaffirms its view that the perspective from which financial statements should be presented is critical to the Conceptual Framework and it is therefore essential to ensure that there is a thorough debate on this issue before a conclusion is reached.
+Consistent with the Conceptual Framework ED on Phase A: Objectives and Qualitative Characteristics, the DP concluded that the entity perspective is more consistent with the fact that the vast majority of today's business entities engaged in financial reporting have an identity distinct from that of their capital providers. - 27 The ED does not clearly articulate whether the IASB has a preference for the entity perspective.
+As noted previously in paragraph 6, the reference to capital providers may lead one to assume that financial statements are drawn up from the perspective of the entity rather than its owners but the wording in the ED is not conclusive. - Accordingly, EFRAG reaffirms its view that the perspective from which financial statements should be presented is critical to the Conceptual Framework and it is therefore essential to ensure that there is a thorough debate on this issue before a conclusion is reached.
 The conceptual Framework would therefore be deficient if it does not address the perspective from which the financial statements are presented.